-I’m not going to tell you what YITBOS means.
-Shush and enjoy the mystery of something for once!
+I’m not going to tell you what YITBOS means, but it’s something every initiate is taught.
+Enjoy the mystery of something for once.

-YITBOS offers the least room for variation.
 Chapters tend to pronounce it with a strong or weak “o” sound.
-According to our national historian, the proper pronunciation has the “o” making the same sound as it does in “row” or “bow.”
+The proper pronunciation has the “o” making the same sound as it does in “row” or “bow.”
 This is the dominant form, but many members pronounce the “o” to sound as it does in the words “boss” or “toss.”

-Here is a map for those who pronounce it the proper way, with the “o” sounding as it does in “row.”
+Here is a map for those who pronounce it with the “o” sounding as it does in “row.”

 The darker areas simply represent chapters that participated in the survey, and logic leads me to assume that the men from those chapters typically remain within the same state and region and that they influence the dialect of other chapters within the same region.

-It’s important to note, however, that Georgia and Michigan are two states that have historically had many chapters of Delta Sigma Phi.
+It’s important to note, however, that Georgia, North Carolina, and Michigan are three states with many active and dormant chapters of Delta Sigma Phi.
 They trend toward the other option: YITBOS with the “o” sounding as it does in “toss” or “boss.”

 It’s very likely that South Carolina would be entirely in red if its two oldest chapters at Furman and Wofford were still operating, but they both closed a few decades ago, which leads us to the splotches of green seen in the first map in Alabama, Georgia and South Carolina (as well as eastern Michigan).

 Those are areas where chapters were recently established and taught by national, professional recruiters to say YITBOS with a strong “o” sound.
 This is a key distinction between how we establish chapters today and how chapters were established in the early 1900’s.
-Most new chapters stick to the national guidelines. . . though grow into the regional preferences over time.
+Most new chapters stick to the national guidelines, though some grow into the regional preferences over time.

 Here’s a map of the two combined.
 If you were to remove the black state lines, you’d have an almost perfect outline of the United States.
 (We were never too strong in New England to begin with).

-The nickname of the Fraternity is taken a little more seriously than YITBOS because it is focused on an external audience.
-It is meant to serve as a means of recognition to the outside world, and so it makes sense that the Fraternity has put more effort into ensuring that there is, at least, a common nickname, “Delta Sig.”
+The nickname of the Fraternity is focused on an external audience.
+It is meant to serve as a means of recognition to the outside world, and so it should make sense that the Fraternity has put more effort into ensuring that there is, at least, a common nickname: “Delta Sig.”

-Rounding out the nicknames are “Delta,” which is certainly more popular in the Northeast than we would be led to believe from this map, “Sig,” “Sigma,” or some other variation of Sigma are used in some central parts of the nation, and “Dig” is a term very popular with one chapter – Stetson University.
+Rounding out the nicknames are “Delta,” which is certainly more popular in the Northeast than we would be led to believe from this map, “Sig,” “Sigma,” or some other variation of Sigma are used in some central parts of the nation, and “Dig” is a term very popular with one chapter in Florida.

-Prior to the 2019 Convention, I’ll attempt to redistribute this survey to a wider audience, and perhaps expand upon some of the questions offered (and answered).
-For example, many of our operating and dormant chapters are in the northeast, specifically Pennsylvania and New York – we need more responses from that area of the country.
+Prior to the 2019 Convention, I’ll attempt to redistribute this survey to a wider audience, and perhaps expand upon some of the questions offered and the reach of the survey to hit more Northeastern chapters.

-Meme culture and greater connectivity through the internet may result in a blending of terms, or a breaking of regional boundaries for some terms such as “Delt Sig.”
+Meme culture and greater connectivity through the internet may result in a blending of terms, or a breaking of regional boundaries for some terms.